-- The starting point of every SPI strategy - Focuses attention on places, persons and "criminal commodities" (weapons, drugs, etc.) - Often leads to a conclusion that "...a small number of offenders account for a disproportionate amount of crime." - Thus the importance of targeting, for efficient use of resources and effective outcomes
+- The starting point of every SPI strategy - Focuses attention on places, persons and "criminal commodities" (weapons, drugs, etc.) - Often leads to a conclusion that "...a small number of offenders account for a disproportionate amount of crime, in a targeted area." - Thus the importance of targeting, for efficient use of resources and effective outcomes